cits3007/cits3007.github.io/assets/labs/lab06.md

 }
 ```

-We can build an object file as follows:[^fpic]
+We can build an object file `mylib.o` as follows:[^fpic]

 ```
 $ gcc -g -fPIC -c mylib.c
 ```

-[^fpic]: The `-fPIC` flag later requests the compiler to create
+[^fpic]: The `-fPIC` flag requests the compiler to create
   "position independent code", which can be moved around in
   memory and still work.

 Now that our `useful_func` function has been compiled into object code, it can
 be used in other programs.
 There are a few options for doing so.

-We could link the `mylib.o` file directly into a new program -- this is what we
+We could link the `mylib.o` object file directly into a new program --
+this is what we
 do when we build large, multi-file C programs.
 When given a set of
 object files, `gcc` will know it's being asked to invoke the *linker*,
-and combine multiple object files together (as well as the builtin C
+and will combine multiple object files together (together with the
-library).
+builtin C standard library).
 When doing so, we invoke `gcc` like this:

 ```
 $ gcc -o myprog obj1.o obj2.o ...